अनुवाद Übersetzen sie

 Postally used 1s-1 Postally used 1s-2

-Use of mixed Telegraph and Postage stamps used postally:
+Use of mixed Telegraph and Postage stamps used postally in 1897 :

 Mixed-1 Mixed 1s-2